atishay/atishay.github.io/_posts/2016-11-20-games-are good.md

 description: "Computer games - Games are good."
 tags: [toastmasters]
 excerpt: I vouch for games - Computer Games that have been cursed by parents for little apparent reason.
 sidebar: Trivia#Games have a history of being closely attached to the technology revolution.
-From
+From the early days of computers, games have been pushing the limits of what machines can do often leading to revolutions.
+Unsurprisingly, games introduced many to the world of programming.
+Considering what they give, the drawbacks are minor enough to let the medium thrive.
 imgSrc: "[Pexels](https://www.pexels.com/photo/reflection-playstation-pad-gaming-18174/)"
 ---